spacetelescope/jwql/README.md

 10. Delete your local copy of your branch.

-## `gitignore`
+## Code of Conduct

-The `jwql` repository also contains a file named `.gitignore` that indicates specific directories, files or file types that should not be commited to the repository.
-Feel free to add additional lines to this file if you want to avoid committing anything.
-Some examples may include `.fits` files, `.jpeg` files, or `.ipynb_checkpoints/`.
+Users and contributors to the `jwql` repository should adhere to the [Code of Conduct](https://github.com/spacetelescope/jwql/blob/master/CODE_OF_CONDUCT.md).
+Any issues or violations pertaining to the Code of Conduct should be brought to the attention of a `jwql` team member or to `jwql@stsci.edu`.

 ## Questions